 Bladensburg, MD 20710

 Bladensburg Waterfront Park, formerly known as Bladensburg Marina, is a park along the Anacostia River, nestled among the Port Towns of Bladensburg, Colmar Manor and Cottage City.
 The park features canoe, kayak, paddleboat, and bicycle/tricycle rentals, a public boat ramp, fishing pier, picnic pavilion, playground, a B & O Railroad caboose, community boathouse (storage facility) and historical displays.
-Canoe, kayak, and rowboat rentals are available on weekends from May 26 to October 31.
-Free pontoon boat tours allow visitors to explore this surprisingly scenic river with the guidance of a naturalist.
+Interpretive pontoon river boat tours allow visitors to explore this surprisingly scenic river with the guidance of a naturalist.
 Canoeing and kayaking lessons are offered, as well as guided hikes and bikes rides, among many other interesting natural and historical programs.
-Special events include the annual Port Towns Day, Arts at the Waterfront concert series, various cultural festivals, and river clean-ups.
+Special events include the annual Port Towns Day, Arts at the Waterfront concert series, various cultural festivals, and river clean-ups events.
 The hiker/biker bridge links this park directly to the Anacostia Tributary Trail System, and connects to Washington, D.C. via the new Anacostia River Trail.

 13200 Mid Atlantic Blvd.